-The following page of the SAS text output shows each of the parameter settings for the Analysis Program.
+The following pages shows the SAS text output for each of the parameter settings for the Analysis Program.
 You can use this to identify items you may want to consider when interpreting the results produced by the program, such as entities with fewer than 100 responses to an item after considering missing adjusters and analysis items.
 No SAS data set is produced that contains all this information.

+Initial SAS Output Showing Parameters Selected and Plans with Fewer than 100 Cases

 '''

 Rating Scale (0 - 10): Rate Plan

 Analysis = ADULTS ONLY - Visits = COMBINE LOW AND HIGH USERS

-----

-CAHPS SAS Analysis Program Version 4.1

-Report run on 20 May 2011 at 14:04:45
+CAHPS SAS Analysis Program Version 4.1 Report run on 20 May 2011 at 14:04:45

 WARNING NOTE

 PLANS WITH FEWER THAN 100 CASES

-Plan ID 2 - HMO B RURAL - 95 Cases

-Plan ID 4 - HMO C RURAL - 68 Cases
+Plan ID 2 - HMO B RURAL - 95 Cases Plan ID 4 - HMO C RURAL - 68 Cases

-The Variable Item = q38
+The Variable Item = q3

 The Variable Type = 2

+= q38

 The 2 Adjuster Variables = q40 q39

 Global Case Mix Model

 Global Centering of Means

 The RECODE parameter = 0

-The MIN_RESP parameter = 0
+The MIN RESP parameter = 0

 The MAX_RESP parameter = 10

-The NAME parameter = Rat
+The NAME parameter = Rating Health Plan

-The ADJ_BARS parameter = 1
+The ADJ BARS parameter = 1

 The BAR_STAT parameter = 0

 The IMPUTE parameter = 0

-The EVEN_WGT parameter = 1

-= 0

-The RECODE parameter
+The BAR_STAT parameter

-= Rating Health Plan

 The IMPUTE parameter

 The EVEN_WGT parameter

+= 0

+= 1

-The KP_RESID parameter
+The KP RESID parameter

 The ADULTKID parameter

+= 0

+= 3

 The VISITS parameter

 The PVALUE parameter

 The CHANGE parameter

+The MEANDIFF parameter

+= 1

 = 0.05

 = 0

-The MEANDIFF parameter
+= 0

 The WGTDATA parameter

 The WGTRESP parameter

-= 0

-= 2

 The WGTMEAN parameter

 The WGTPLAN parameter

+= 2

+=

+= 0

 The ID_RESP parameter

-= 0

 The SUBSET parameter

-= 1

 The SPLITFLG parameter

-The data set used = test

 The OUTREGRE parameter = 0

+The output data set = 0

 The output data set suffix = rplan

 '''